FOCWA: why facilitating the sharing of vehicle data is important

 In order to cope with this challenge, FOCWA is looking for collaboration.
 Within the Data Sharing Coalition.
 But also within AFCAR NL, an alliance of industry associations for consumers and entrepreneurs in automotive retail, service and services, with the aim of supporting the Dutch government in its contribution to Brussels and for Dutch compliance, implementation and enforcement of European directives and laws.
 With the AFCAR NL alliance ANWB, BOVAG, FOCWA, RAI Aftermarket, RAI Equipment, VACO, Verbond van Verzekeraars and VNA point out the opportunities for the affordability and road safety of mobility to policymakers in the Netherlands and Dutch policymakers in Europe.

-Sharing specific vehicle data serves a clear public interest; it offers social and economic opportunities such as road safety, affordability of mobility, traffic flow, freedom of choice for the consumer, and the innovative and competitive capacity of Dutch companies.
+Sharing specific vehicle data serves a clear public interest; it offers social and economic opportunities such as road safety, affordability of mobility, traffic flow, freedom of choice for the consumer, and it increases the innovative and competitive capacity of Dutch companies.
 Moreover, the importance of data is increasing, and it is plausible that not sharing data can have negative effects on the exploitation of the above-mentioned social and economic opportunities.
 If, for example, bodyshops did not have access to vehicle data, the safety of the damage repair could also be compromised.

 The risks of not being able to share vehicle data